aakhare/story-sharing/documentation.md

     This endpoint will be used to view interview details for a particular interview.

+    #### When the bucket is PUBLIC:

     Note that for the interview_content field, frontend will recieve the file key to the S3 bucket.
 Add this https://testbucket63419.s3.us-west-1.amazonaws.com/ to the front of the file key to obtain the full url of the interview.
     For example, if the file key from the interview_content field is `990e5e3a-a8af-43ae-ad03-c7fdda1e5e84_Interviews/video/e83d3ea0-a8c8-4387-b6a3-65550685dae1.mp4` then the full url for this interview will be https://testbucket63419.s3.us-west-1.amazonaws.com/990e5e3a-a8af-43ae-ad03-c7fdda1e5e84_Interviews/video/e83d3ea0-a8c8-4387-b6a3-65550685dae1.mp4

+    #### When the bucket is PRIVATE:

+    In this case, the frontend will use the recieved file key from the interview_content field to pass as request body to the getPreSignedUrl endpoint (see below for more details).

     object sent by frontend: